By Trae Jacobs,

 - Parental Controls

-Contrary to the average Google Home smart speaker, the Google Home Hub offers a variety of unique features right at your fingertips.
-Instead of a compacted, circular device, the Hub is a rectangular screen with a user-friendly display of controls.
+Unlike a Google Home smart speaker, the Google Home Hub offers a multitude of unique features right at your fingertips.
+Instead of a compact, circular device, the Hub features an interactive screen with highly visible, user-friendly controls.

 So Why Is Google Home Hub so Basic?

 Well, it can’t speak Zigbee or Z-wave at all.
-You still need the Hue Bridge, for example, to speak to your Philips Hue bulb.
-The only thing it lets you do it access those smart devices and control it centrally, from the Google Home Hub.
+For example, you still need the Hue Bridge to speak to your Philips Hue bulb.
+It only lets you access those smart devices and control them centrally from the Google Home Hub.

 You still can’t get it to talk with your Ring video doorbell without a bridging device in between.
 Other smart devices like a Philips Hue Motion Sensor can connect directly with Google Home, but the voice commands are limited.

 How To Set Up a Google Home Hub

-If you happen to still pick up a Google Home for its digital photo album or other features, we got you covered.
+If you own a Google Home Hub for its digital photo album or other features, we got you covered.

-- Download the Google Home app on mobile
+- Download the Google Home app on your mobile device

 - Plug in your Google Home Hub

-- Select add a new device from Google Hub
+- Select Add a New Device from the Google Hub

 - Connect your device